itzg/docker-minecraft-server/README.md

 location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

-## Running a Tunity server
+## Running a Tuinity server

-A [Tunity](https://github.com/Spottedleaf/Tuinity) server, which is a fork of Paper aimed at improving server performance at high playercounts.
+A [Tuinity](https://github.com/Spottedleaf/Tuinity) server, which is a fork of Paper aimed at improving server performance at high playercounts.

-    -e TYPE=TUNITY
+    -e TYPE=TUINITY

 > **NOTE** only `VERSION=LATEST` is supported